Prince Harry Clashed With Brother Prince William After Meghan Markle Engagement

 “They had a bit of a fall out which was only resolved when Charles stepped in and asked William to make an effort.
 That’s when the Cambridges [William and Kate] invited the Sussexes [Harry and Meghan] to spend Christmas with them,” the source added.

-The Duke and Duchess of Sussex spent last Christmas Eve at Anmer Hall, Norfolk, and then joined the Queen and the rest of the British royal family for Christmas Day in Sandringham.
+The Duke and Duchess of Sussex spent last Christmas Eve at Anmer Hall, Norfolk, and then joined the queen and the rest of the British royal family for Christmas Day in Sandringham.

 The reports come amid rumors that there’s tension between the two brothers and their wives after Harry and Meghan announced they will be moving from Kensington Palace to a new residence 20 miles away.
 The two decided to make Frogmore Cottage in Windsor their new home as they expect their first baby, but they had initially been rumored to be considering moving to Apartment 1 in Kensington Palace — right next door to William and Kate.